decentraland/documentation/content/contributor/comms/transport-types/websocket.md

 ## Connecting

-The adapter uses the regular websocket protocol over HTTPS.
+The transport uses the regular websocket protocol over HTTPS.
 Clients can open a connection using any standard implementation at their disposal.

 ## Websocket Packets

-All messages from the websocket adapter are serialized using the [`WsPacket`][WsPacket] structure.
+All messages from the websocket transport are serialized using the [`WsPacket`][WsPacket] structure.
 They implement a set of protocol-level connectivity and authentication messages, plus a container type for client messages.

 {{< info >}}
 The [`WsPacket`](#WsPacket) structure should not be confused with the message [`Packet`][Packet].
-It's an additional wrapping layer specific to the websocket adapter.
+It's an additional wrapping layer specific to the websocket transport.
 Actual comms messages are contained in the [`WsPeerUpdate`](#WsPeerUpdate) type.
 {{< /info >}}

 | Field | Type | Value